 Research has found that while women are as likely to ask for raises as their male counterparts, they are less likely to get them.
 To ensure you have the best chance of getting the salary increase you deserve you need to be prepared.
 Do research on what typical salaries for your position are, and talk to those in your field.
 Discussing salaries can be uncomfortable, but it’s also one of the best ways to counteract the wage gap.
 Go into your review meeting with evidence of why you deserve a raise.
 Bring examples and testimonials about successes you’ve had, and highlight what an asset you are.
 The more vital you are to your team the better chance you’ll hear yes.
 Finally, it’s not all about the cash.
 If you know a salary increase is off the table, then consider asking for something else that will improve your work life.
 Maybe that’s more vacation time, or working remotely, or better health benefits.
 All of these ideas have value, but sometimes it’s easier for a company to offer non-monetary rewards.

-In my opinion, the biggest challenges women face when saving and earning money comes in two forms: Image and Career.
+In my opinion, the biggest challenges women face when saving and earning money come in two forms: Image and Career.

 Oftentimes, when it comes to appearance, women feel more pressure than men to look good.
 Instead of being able to shave their heads and wear T-shirts, women feel the need to spend exorbitant amounts of money on having their hair colored and styled and sporting the latest fashion trends every season of the year.